esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 without repeating tests.
 Why would we want to ever repeat tests?
 In order to test different backends of the same parts of the system.
-E.g. a message archive might store messages in MySQL/PostgreSQL or Riak KV or Cassandra - the glue code between the XMPP logic module and database is different in each case, therefore repeating the same tests with different databases is necessary to guarantee a truthful code coverage measurement.
+E.g. a message archive might store messages in MySQL/PostgreSQL or Riak KV
+- the glue code between the XMPP logic module and database is different in each case, therefore repeating the same tests with different databases is necessary to guarantee a truthful code coverage measurement.